erezoren/myevents/README.md

   * New Calendar (default) - using  [react-big-calender](https://www.npmjs.com/package/react-big-calendar).
   * Old Calendar - using my own controller for displaying events.
 * In both calenders Events can be added and updated.
+* Events data is persisted to a local contained MongoDB with one collection called 'events'.

+### HOWTO
 * To add a new event click and drag over the timeframe you want. then enter the event title and click 'OK'.
-  * To Update an event timeframe click the event bottom and drag.
+* To resize an event timeframe click the event bottom and drag.
+* To move an event timeframe click the event body and drag while clicked.
 * To update an event title click the event body once, change the title in the opened modal and click 'Update'
-* Events data is persisted to a local contained MongoDB with one collection called 'events'.

-### HOWTO
-* To add a new event in the new calendar either click on the calendar and drag through the timeframe you want, or use the Add EVent button.

 ### Assumptions
 - node 16 or higher installed.